yacucdeptrai/TheGioiSV/README.md

 npx create-next-app@latest frontend
 ```

 This will create a new folder `frontend/` with a Next.js starter.
-You can then move it under `Wildlens-Web/` or adapt the `scripts/deploy-all.ps1` script to point at the new path.
+You can then move it under `Wildlens-Web/` or adapt `scripts/deploy-all.ps1` paths if you change the folder name.

 ---

 ## Troubleshooting
+- First run errors (missing packages): activate your venv and run `pip install -r requirements.txt` in the repo root.
 - Locked old virtualenv (Windows): close any running Python/IDE processes, then remove `Wildlens-Web/Backend/.venv` if it still exists.
-- Port in use: change `-BackendPort` / `-FrontendPort` or stop the conflicting app.
+- Port in use: change `-BackendPort` (script parameter) or stop the conflicting app.
+Frontend uses port 3000 by default.
 - Frontend can’t reach backend: ensure `NEXT_PUBLIC_API_URL` matches your backend host/port.
-- Check logs: see `./logs/` for `backend.out.log`, `backend.err.log`, `frontend.out.log`, `frontend.err.log`.
+- PID files: see `./scripts/logs/backend.pid` and `./scripts/logs/frontend.pid`.
+If a PID file exists but the process is gone, run `-Command status` and then `-Command start`.

 ---

 ## Links
+- Web (overview, API, tips): `./Wildlens-Web/README.md`
+- Backend details: `./Wildlens-Web/Backend/README.md`
-- Backend and Frontend guide: `./Wildlens-Web/README.md`
+- Frontend details: `./Wildlens-Web/Frontend/README.md`
 - Model training/export: `./WildLens-Model/README.md`

 ---